Julie Johnson (politician)

 Julie Elizabeth Johnson (born May 2, 1966) is an American politician and attorney serving as a U.S. representative from since 2025.
-A member of the Democratic Party, she previously served as a member of the Texas House of Representatives.
-Johnson is the first openly lesbian member of Congress from a Southern state.
+Previously, she served as a member of the Texas House of Representatives from 2019 to 2025.
+An out lesbian, Johnson is the first openly LGBTQ+ member of Congress from a Southern state.
+She is a member of the Democratic Party.

+Johnson was first elected to Congress in 2024, succeeding Colin Allred, who unsuccessfully ran for U.S. Senate instead of re-election.
+She ran for re-election in 2026, but lost renomination to Allred in a primary runoff.

 Education

 Johnson earned a Bachelor of Arts degree from the University of Texas at Austin and a Juris Doctor from the University of Houston Law Center.

 Career

 Johnson defeated incumbent Republican Matt Rinaldi in the 2018 Texas House of Representatives elections.
 She is one of Dallas County's first two openly gay legislators, and the first member of the Texas House with a spouse of the same gender.

 In 2021, Johnson and the Texas House Democratic Caucus left the state, traveling to Washington D.C. in order to delay voting on any new bills in a special July session.
 Texas House Republicans voted to arrest the elected members to compel their attendance, though they did not have the jurisdiction to do so.

 In June 2023, Johnson announced that she would run for the United States House of Representatives in in the 2024 elections, as incumbent Colin Allred was running for the U.S. Senate.
 She defeated Brian Williams in the Democratic Party primary election and won the November general election.

+Based on the 2025 Texas redistricting, Johnson filed to run for election in Texas's 33rd congressional district.
+Allred, who initially announced a campaign for U.S. Senate, dropped out of that race and announced plans to challenge Johnson in the 33rd district in December 2025.
+Allred defeated Johnson in the primary runoff on May 26, 2026, with Johnson receiving 46% of the vote to Allred's 54%.